I couldn’t believe how many red foxes I saw on a recent road trip across the state. This made me wonder where else they live.

 Where Do Red Foxes Live?

-Red foxes historically occupied the northern regions of North America and also occupied the high elevations in the west of the U.S. The European red fox was introduced later in Alaska, California, and many of the south-eastern, eastern, and central states.
+Red foxes historically occupied the northern regions of North America and settled in the high elevations in the west of the U.S. Later, the European red fox was introduced in Alaska, California, and many south-eastern, eastern, and central states.

 Red foxes had not been seen in some States until the 1900s.
 However, the red fox expanded into a sustained species at this time.